Fordalex/kings-hotel/README.md

 ### Acknowledgements

-1. I was inspired by loads of different website for little things:
+1. I was inspired by loads of different website's for small ideas:
-	1. hotel - for what content is needed when book a hotel.
+	1. hotels.com - I used this website so i could see what information was need for kings hotel.
-	2. burj khalifa - Took inspriation form the big background image on the home page.
+	2. burj khalifa - I took inspriation from the big background image on the home page.
 	3. best hotel - I liked the way the check dates was one of the first thing that the user saw.
-	4. InterContinental - The fixed book now at the bottom of the page.
-	5. Aws.amazon.com - The animation to scroll down i've re-created and added to my home page.
+	5. Aws.amazon.com - The arrow animation to scroll down i've re-created and added to my home page.

-2. Content that i used or borrowed:
-	1.https://www.sallyscottages.co.uk/blog/12-lake-district-walks-tearooms was used to find the walking routes for the packages section.
-	2.

-3. Website that i went to for help:
+2. Websites that i went to for help:
 	1. Stack overflow: was used for replacing the bullet points with icons.
 	2. w3schools - Animation for the arrows on the home page.